RefineDevelopment/NameTagAPI/README.md

 - Support for Per-viewer NameTag changing
 - Asynchronous and Optimized
 - Easy to use
-- Can support more than one adapters (weighted priority)

 ## Installing
 You can either shade this repository into your plugin, or run it as a plugin by itself.